Floppy drive reading as B and not A

 Floppy drive improperly configured in CMOS

 Verify that the floppy drive is correctly configured in CMOS Setup.
-If the floppy drive is setup as Floppy Drive B: Windows will detect the Drive as B: and not A:
+If the floppy drive is setup as floppy drive B: Windows will detect the drive as B: and not the A: drive.

 Note: With some earlier release of MS-DOS users can type B: and it would switch automatically to the A: drive.

 If hardware has been recently added within the computer or you have recently installed a new floppy drive, verify that the cable connected to the floppy drive is connected properly.

 As illustrated above, the floppy drive A: should be connected to the end of the cable after the twist.
 If your floppy drive cable does not have two connections this is not the issue.

 If you are running Windows 9x, Windows 2000 or Windows ME verify that Windows Device Manager does not have any conflicts or other devices.
 If conflicts or other devices are present, resolve those issues.

 If the computer has an LS120 drive it is likely that you may be experiencing any of the below situations.